cosmoinin/MGPT/README.md

-MGPT/CLPT/kfunctions.dat
+## Other outputs

+The code gives two other ouputs located in the directory Outputs

+# kfunctions.dat

 kfunctionsT.dat file contains all the Q(k) and R(k) functions.
-It is the input of the code MGPT-qfunctions.

 | column  | function  |